 At least once each calendar year, the routine inspection will be conducted during a period when a stormwater discharge is occurring.
 The inspection will be performed by a qualified member of the Stormwater PPT (typically the DEP or EPC-CP Technical Lead).
+The 2015 MSGP consolidates the different and separate documentation requirements in the Comprehensive Site Inspection Procedures and Routine Facility Inspection Procedures from the 2008 MSGP.
 EPC-CP will perform at least one routine inspection per year in order to evaluate corrective action status for the Annual Report requirements.